Object Relations Theory and Therapy: An Overview

 The Goal of Object Relations Therapy

 The key to object relations therapy is to help a person begin to develop insight into problematic patterns in their interpersonal life and to help them better understand these issues and how to improve them.
+In addition to developing insight, the therapeutic relationship serves as a safe, transitional space for exploring and changing internalized object relations, which is central to fostering psychological change.
 Helping shed light on how very early attachment-related concepts may have impacted their ability to function in their current relationships can help a person understand themselves and others in a whole new way, and can lead to the development of a more realistic way of seeing their present situations.

 This can alleviate a lot of pain and suffering.
 Therapists work to help people recognize how they may have used splitting to develop representations of themselves or others that create conflict and distrust in their current relationships.
+The therapeutic process can also serve as a focal point for organizing new, healthier self and object representations.
 They can also help a person begin to identify the “shades of gray” in themselves and others to help them have more meaningful connections with other people and to feel better about themselves.

 Conditions Treated With Object Relations Therapy

 Object relations is a psychological theory that deals with helping a person safely uncover deeply repressed psychological patterns, which can be difficult for many people to be motivated to do, or to tolerate.
+These patterns are rooted in the functioning of the human brain and the ongoing processes of mental life, involving both conscious and non-conscious psychological experiences.
 This type of therapy has been successful in the treatment of addictions, personality disorders, and other cases where a person may be craving insight into how their past is shaping their future.

 It is also used in family therapy and couples counseling to help people begin to develop healthier patterns in their interpersonal relationships.
 This therapy is mostly used with adults, as children and teens may not have enough psychosocial maturity to begin to understand the deep processes of their representations of objects or people in their lives, let alone the way they perceive themselves.
-While this treatment has less research done on its effectiveness, it is based on a theory that has been devised by early psychological historians and does provide some people with the support they need to identify patterns in their life and make lasting changes.
+While this treatment has less research done on its effectiveness, it is based on a theory that has been devised by early psychological historians and does provide some people with the support they need to identify patterns in their lives and make lasting changes.
+Object relations therapy is also informed by psychodynamic thinking, which emphasizes the role of unconscious processes and early relationships.

 Final Thoughts